-Although there is not sufficient time in this module to take a full-scale exercise from beginning to end (concept through evaluation), you will leave the class with a mostly developed exercise plan.
-You will understand what the remaining tasks are and how to complete them.
+Say that, although there is not sufficient time in this module to take a full-scale exercise from beginning to end (concept through evaluation), participants will leave the class with a mostly developed exercise plan.
+They will understand what the remaining tasks are and how to complete them.